 Unlike the United States, China uses outdated and inadequate recycling methods to process and manufacture old and used electronics.
 For example, to handle useless plastic, glass, and or heavy metal materials, migrant workers would often burn or incinerate plastic casings or directly dump acid from heavy metal components into the river or irrigation ditches.
 A vast majority of e-waste is exported to China and Nigeria from North America.
 According to the Basel Action Network (BAN), e-waste is processed and dumped into rivers near residential homes in Guangdong Province in China.
 Components of an old or broken circuit board are often handled in a crude and unsafe manner.
 This is because China lacks the technology and resources that enable them to recycle and re-manufacture electronic waste properly.
 Although the United States has the technology and resources to recycle e-waste properly and carefully, the U.S. still chooses to export some of its e-waste to developing countries around the world due to their cheap labor.

 Because China and other poverty-stricken countries lack a regulated e-waste recycling infrastructure, they will inevitably continue to face dangerous living conditions and a life-threatening environment.
-Surprisingly, most of the e-waste exported to these poor countries are not in a reusable condition and are often non-repairable.
-Therefore, waste is constantly being dumped into landfills and rivers.
+Surprisingly, most of the e-waste exported to these emerging countries are not in a reusable condition and are often non-repairable.
+Therefore, waste is regularly being dumped into landfills and rivers.
 Many environmental groups blame the U.S. government for their ignorance and poor regulation of e-waste exportation.
 At the same time, the re-manufacturing and processing of e-waste can improve the economy as it creates employment opportunities for migrant workers but only at the expense of China’s health and environment.
-Without effective and sustainable e-waste management practices and a strict import ban policy, poor countries will continue to face health and environmental challenges due to global dumping.
+Without adequate and sustainable e-waste management practices and a strict import ban policy, developing countries will continue to face health and environmental challenges due to global dumping.